Dust

 I remember the trade wind losing its grip,

-Waves scattered the dust sputtering the beginning, ending
+Waves scattered the dust, sputtering the beginning, ending

 Even the middle of a song briefly.

-Dust we live in,
+The dust we live in,

-Dust we breathe in,
+The dust we breathe in,

-Dust we eat,
+The dust we eat,

-And dust we become
+And the dust we become

 Against our will